PassbirdCo/MetaKeepCodeSamples/eos/fio/README.md

 Navigate to the `Map Handle` tab, enter your email, FIO handle, and public ETH address, and then click on `Map Handle`.

 You will see a success message if the mapping is successful.
 You can verify the mapping on the [FIO explorer](https://fio.bloks.io/).

+Voila!
+You have successfully finished the FIO tutorial 🎉🎉.

 ## Guide